What's Missing in Vision-Language Models? Probing Their Struggles with Causal Order Reasoning: Related Work

 Among these reasoning abilities, causal reasoning is one of the most foundamental abilities, as it allows models to plan interventions and infer underlying mechanisms crucial for complex real-world decision making tasks~\citep{lake2017building}, but remains largely underexplored.
-Existing benchmarks aimed at evaluating models' reasoning abilities ~\citep{antol2015vqa,zellers2019recognition,hudson2019gqa,marino2019ok} often conflate causal reasoning with other types of reasoning, and many can be answered correctly through shortcut strategies such as detecting salient objects or identifying specific activities, as illustrated in Figure~\ref{fig:vcr_example}.
-Our work addresses this critical gap by introducing two dedicated benchmarks—VQA-Causal and VCR-Causal—that explicitly evaluate whether VLMs can distinguish between alternative causal interpretations of the same visual scene, thus enabling rigorous causal reasoning evaluation in multimodal models.
+Many existing benchmarks for evaluating reasoning ability often focus on video-language models~\citep{parmar2024causalchaos,rawal2024dissecting,li2022representation,xiao2021next} and frequently conflate causal reasoning with other forms of reasoning~\citep{yin2021broaden,lu2018r,ben2019vqa,li2018vqa, antol2015vqa,zellers2019recognition,hudson2019gqa,marino2019ok}.
+Moreover, ~\citet{li2025multimodal} introduced MuCR by generating images conditioned on causes and designing tasks such as selecting the correct effect from multiple candidates.
+However, many similar benchmarks can still be solved through shortcut strategies like by detecting salient objects or identifying specific activities, as illustrated in Figure~\ref{fig:vcr_example}.
+This makes it difficult to determine whether models truly capture the causal order between causes and effects.

+Our work addresses this critical gap by introducing VQA-Causal and VCR-Causal, that explicitly evaluate whether VLMs can distinguish between alternative causal interpretations of the same visual scene, thus enabling rigorous causal reasoning evaluation in multimodal models.